 As a British student applying to university in the UK, you must register with the Universities and Colleges Admissions Service (UCAS).
 This clearinghouse processes thousands of students' applications, directing them through the university system.

 To keep things simple, UCAS assigns a status code to each applicant.
-How to find UCAS status code, and what to do with it, is what Superprof covers today.
+How to find the UCAS status code and what to do with it is what Superprof covers today.

 Here's a brief overview of the terms explained throughout the article: